 e.
 Total net.

 f.
-Amount with current surrender charge of 5% or more included in the current year in paragraph 45.a.ii. that will have less than a 5% surrender charge (and thus be reported with the amounts at book value with minimal or no charge or adjustment noted in paragraph 45.a.v.)in the year subsequent to the balance sheet year.
+Amount with current surrender charge of 5% or more included in the current year in paragraph 45.a.ii. that will have less than a 5% surrender charge (and thus be reported with the amounts at book value with minimal or no charge or adjustment noted in paragraph 45.a.v.) for the first time within the year subsequent to the balance sheet year.
 (Note that percentage of total is not required for this item.)

-46. Disclose the amounts of account value, cash value and reserve for the breakouts of life insurance by withdrawal characteristics, separately for General Account products, and Separate Account Nonguaranteed products, as follows:
+46. Disclose the amounts of account value, cash value and reserve for the breakouts of life insurance by withdrawal characteristics, separately for General Account products, Separate Account Guaranteed products and Separate Account Nonguaranteed products, as follows:

 a.
 Subject to discretionary withdrawal, surrender values, or policy loans: